2Carrot10/dotfiles/README.md

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/2Carrot10/dotfiles/master/setup/download)
 ```
-After the repo has been cloned, link the dotfiles to their respective locations by running `setup`.
+After the repo has been cloned, link the dotfiles to their respective locations by running `manage --install`.
 The `download` script should automatically give you the option to run setup.py.

 ## Archinstall config